 Whilst they were good at controlling symptoms, the first generation of antipsychotics such as chlorpromazine, haloperidol and flupenthixol were not without their problems and tended to cause more problems with side effects than the more modern ones.

-The early drugs had profound sedating effects and could cause tremors in the arms and legs similar to those caused by Parkinsons disease.
+The early drugs had profound sedating effects and could cause tremors in the arms and legs similar to those caused by Parkinsons disease along with other physical side effects.
 These effects were known as extra-pyrimidal symptoms by psychiatrists.
 Fortunately the tremors responded well to some of the anti-Parkinsons drugs available at the time but the sedating effect had no easy remedy and led to a considerable reduction in the quality of life for many sufferers.

 Care in the Community